ahmedsaeed195/crud-simplified-backend/README.md

 # crud-simplified-backend
-a simple CRUD app backend using adonisjs
+a simple CRUD app backend using Adonisjs